 The emergence of the novel coronavirus (COVID-19) has disrupted how many schools operate.
 Open houses and other types of enrollment events that would previously be conducted in person can no longer occur due to the risk of spreading the virus.
 Luckily, schools can pivot to virtual open houses to attract families and fill seats.
-Here, we explore:
+Some key takeaways discussed here are:

 If you work in an admissions, enrollment, or communications capacity at a private or independent K-12 school, then you know more than anyone just how disruptive the pandemic has been.

 Not only did your school need to shift rapidly to distance learning this spring and build a host of contingency plans for the fall, but the typical events that you would normally host to attract new parents and families have been canceled due to the risk of viral infection.

 In-person open houses, in particular, likely formed a central piece of your enrollment strategy.
 It only makes sense: An open house gives you the opportunity to bring parents and students into your school and onto your campus, where you can begin building trust and nurturing them towards submitting an application.
 With this key piece of the puzzle now missing, it’s easy to feel uncertain and worried about how you will fill open seats in your school.

 By rethinking what it means to host an open house for your school, you can attract right-fit, mission-appropriate families and fill any gaps that still exist for the fall.